 The length of your trip and the number of people involved will impact the contents of your kit.
 It's also a good idea to carry some sort of compact guide to dealing with medical emergencies.
-Learn more about first-aid kits.

 Knives are handy for gear repair, food preparation, first aid, making kindling or other emergency needs, making them an essential for every outing.
 Every adult in your group should carry a knife.

 A basic knife may have only a single foldout blade; more elaborate knives and multitools include things like one or two flathead screwdrivers, a can opener and/or a pair of foldout scissors.
 The more complex your needs (if, for example, you are leading an inexperienced group), the more options you may want in your knife or tool.
-Get help choosing a knife.

 In addition to a knife, a small gear repair kit can get you out of a bind in the backcountry (and the more remote you are, the more important your kit becomes).
 Common items include duct tape, cordage, fabric repair tape, zip ties, safety pins and repair parts for a water filter, tent poles, stove, sleeping pad, crampons, snowshoes and skis.
-Check out our Backpacking Repair Kit Checklist for more ideas.

 In case of an emergency, you need to have reliable supplies with you for starting and maintaining a fire.
 For many people, this is a disposable butane lighter, but matches are also suitable so long as they are waterproof or stored in a waterproof container.
 Convenience-store matchbooks are often too flimsy and poorly constructed to be trusted for wilderness use.